ShahzaibWaseem/Lab-Web/Lab 2/README.md

 ## Lab Tasks
 1. Use Unordered & Ordered Lists
-2. Use <table> to make your Timetable
+2. Use table Tag to make your Timetable